 We believe that our CEO and executive management have successfully managed the Company through the most recent challenging economic and banking environment.
 We have been committed to achieving a high level of return to our shareholders and have executed multiple strategic mergers and other acquisitions in the past several years placing the Company in higher growth markets that have provided and will provide opportunities to enhance shareholder value.
-In 2015 our results were exemplary:
+In 2017, the Company delivered strong operating results.
+The results were impacted by \$39.3 million in additional tax expense recorded in December 2017 to estimate the revaluation of Old National's deferred tax assets due to the lowering of the federal corporate tax rate to 21%.
+Results were also impacted by merger charges of \$8.7 million after-tax and branch consolidation and severance charges of \$6.4 million after-tax in 2017.
+The 29.6% tax rate used excludes the estimated \$39.3 million tax expense of the deferred tax asset revaluation from the as reported 2017 effective tax rate of 43.3%.
+These initiatives have positioned the Company for future growth in 2018.
+The financial highlights for 2017 included:

-- EPS \$1.00
+- EPS \$.69

-- Net Income \$116.7 million - 12.6% increase over 2014
+- Net Income \$95.7 million

-- ROE 7.88%
+- ROE 4.98%

-- ROA .98%
+- ROA 0.63%

-- Efficiency Ratio 68.65%
+- Efficiency Ratio 68.87%

-- Net Charge-Off (Recovery) Ratio (.02)%
+- Net Charge-Off (Recovery) Ratio 0.03%

-- Provision Expense \$2.9 million
+- Provision Expense \$3.1 million

-- Organic Loan Growth \$324.1 million
+- Organic Loan Growth \$439.5 million (4.8% growth)

-- Loan Production \$2.8 billion - 39.2% over 2014
+- Commercial and Commercial Real Estate Loan Growth over 10%